jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 * If someone tries to tell you that this isn’t really how nerfing, errata-ing, and banning works, you just take your katana and do some "development” on them, if you know what I mean.

+## Doctor Faust
+Set: S.H.I.E.L.D. vs. Hydra
+Hypnotic Suggestion
+Doctor’s Faustus’s Super Power allows you to steal an enemy Supporting Character.
+This effect is permanent: the character will remain on your side until it gets KO’d or otherwise leaves play.
+When KO’d, put it into its owner’s KO pile.

 ## Ego
 Set: MCU Villains
 **Soon We Will Be All There Is**